If you need a new car and want to lower your carbon footprint, consider buying a Tesla. Here’s how to afford a Tesla on a nurse’s salary.

 If you’re concerned about global warming and your carbon footprint, Teslas are a great alternative to gas engine cars.
 They produce significantly fewer emissions than normal cars do.

-There are plenty of other amazing features that make owning a Tesla worth it such as being one of the safest cars in the world, self-driving technology, and watching Netflix or singing Karaoke (which makes the purchase worth it alone!)
+There are plenty of other amazing features that make owning a Tesla worth it, such as being one of the safest cars in the world, all the self-driving technology, and being able to watch Netflix or sing Karaoke (which makes the purchase worth it alone!)

 Price Of A New Tesla

 The cost of a new Tesla can range considerably depending on what model and additional features you want.
-Here are the starting prices of various Telsa models.
+Here are the starting prices of various Telsa models as of 2/22/24.

 What salary do you need to afford a Tesla?